 Kentucky bluegrass (Poa pratensis L.) is a perennial coolseason grass that begins growth in the spring earlier than the native species.
 Its forage quality is high in the spring but decreases through the season, resulting in reduced overall forage quality during the summer (Patton et al. 2001).
-Grazing heavily while Kentucky bluegrass is growing actively may favor native species.
+Heavy grazing pressure while Kentucky bluegrass is growing actively may favor native species.